CONGRATULATIONS TO OUR DEMOCRATIC CANDIDATES FOR 2025 PENNSYLVANIA JUDICIAL ELECTIONS!

 Tiffany Thomas-Smith

-Vote YES to retain Judges Brian McGuffin & Raymond McHugh
+Judges Brian McGuffin & Raymond McHugh